sethppierce/todo-app/README.md

 Settings editor to allow users to change preferences for the application.

 In this final phase, we’ll be requiring that users be logged in, in order to see the to do items.
 Additionally, based on their user type, they will be allowed (or denied) to perform actions such as editing or deleting them.

+In this final phase, we’ll be requiring that users be logged in through a live authentication server, in order to see the to do items.
+Additionally, based on their user type, they will be allowed (or denied) to perform actions such as editing or deleting them.
+All To Do items will be stored in a database, accessed through a deployed API.

 #### Tests